DHTMLX/docs-spreadsheet/docs/api/spreadsheet_deleterow_method.md

 ### Description

-@short: removes a row from the spreadsheet
+@short: Removes a row from the spreadsheet

 ### Usage